1. Show pending tasks and the active-compaction table.

 )

-"""Execute nodetool with explicit timeout and error propagation."""
+"""Execute nodetool with an explicit timeout and error propagation."""

 cmd = ["nodetool"] + args